slavak-ru/chat/src/components/app/README.md

 <a name="_initialStartApp"></a>

 ## _initialStartApp()
-Inner method - creats the header of the App, start Router and start Chat
+Inner method - creates the header of the App, start Router and start Chat

 **Kind**: global function
 <a name="_getUrls"></a>